-At the start of your learning journey, you will have undertaken your initial assessments and Diagnostic assessments in Maths and English along with a CognAssist assessment.
-Depend upon these assessments and/or any required additional support, you may be referred through to our cross teams, where we can identify additional support, we can put in place to support your learning journey.
+At the start of your learning journey, you will have undertaken your initial assessments in Maths English and CognAssist.
+If you have matched in 3 or more areas on CognAssist, or require additional support, you will be referred through to our cross teams, where we can identify additional support we can put in place to support your learning journey.
 This can be anything from extending the length of your stay on programme, to applying for reasonable adjustments for exams/EPA.

 We will work in partnership with you, to ensure your learning journey is tailored to meet your needs.
 Your development coach will put together a plan of support (Individual Educational Plan/IEP) agreed by you and your employer (if applicable) to help you with your learning.
 The IEP will be reviewed regularly with you, and can be amended at any time to ensure it is meeting your needs.

 We can support you in a variety of ways on your learning journey with us, such as applying for any reasonable adjustments required, for example, extra time in your exam or access to a reader/scribe.
 We can use immersive reader, so you are able to change the size of font, spacing and page colour to suit your needs; your DC can show you how this works.
 There is also a range of ways in which evidence can be gathered, such as professional discussions, question and answer, observations and written evidence.
-Additionally, we have study skills resources that can help you with assignment writing and presentation, along with support from a specialist functional skills tutor if applicable.
+Additionally we have study skills resources that can help you with assignment writing and presentation, along with support from a specialist functional skills tutor if applicable.